IQ404/study-notes/README.md

 - In my current mental picture, there is somewhere (e.g. a table, here for the class `Demo`) during compile-time which records all the identifiers of the specializations of the "mother" templated function (here it is `fun`).
 When the compiler first hit a usage of `fun`, it will first search within this table for the usage type.
 If the type is found in this table, the compiler will define a function (here it's a member function) according to the specialization.
 If not found, it will use the "mother" definition.

+- Note that we cannot have a function declared with `template<>` without the existence of a templated function it is specialized for.

 ## `std::pair`

 ## `std::function`